Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

 Want to make a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) for free ?
-The product, as sold, is basically the [original Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) hidden in a 3D printed shell.
-Other said, Retrospy Pixel Viewer, the image decoder, will directly work with your device, no need to do anything !
+The product, as sold, is basically the original [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) hidden in a 3D printed shell.
+Other said, the Retrospy Pixel Viewer (image decoder provided by Retrospy), will directly work with the original project, no need to do anything !

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)